Haselnussbomber/HaselTweaks/README.md

 ### Commands

-A variety of useful chat commands.
+A couple of useful chat commands.
 Each command is separately toggleable.

 Available Commands: